CronoxAU/Euler/README.md

 # Euler
 My attempts at [Project Euler](https://projecteuler.net/archives) problems

-The intention of this work is to practice with and learn different languages, rather than optimising each solution.
-As such these solutions will not be optimal but should solve the problem.
+The intention of this work is to practice with and learn different languages, practice using Github and practice implementing and using unit testing.
+As such, while I do intend to implement reasonable solutions, I am not seeking the mathematically optimum answer to each solution.